wktohesi/harvest-flexhours/README.md

 ## Configuration
 Configuration options:
-- $credentials: Harvest credentials.
+- `$credentials`: Harvest credentials.
 Harvest calls are made using a https protocol so this info travels encrypted.
 But you should be extra careful in setting your config file access permissions to your eyes only by running `chmod 600 config.php`.
-- $hours_per_day: Hours per day.
+- `$hours_per_day`: Hours per day.
 Defaults to 7.5.
-- $treshold: Treshol in hours.
+- `$treshold`: Treshol in hours.
 Discard records that are equal or below this.
 1-2 mins might be used when adding message records.
 Defaults to 2mins.
-- $start_string: Default start date string.
+- `$start_string`: Default start date string.
 Can be overriden with -s or --start argument.
 Defaults to 'first day of January'.
-- $end_string: Default end date string.
+- `$end_string`: Default end date string.
 Can be overriden with -e or --end argument.
 Defaults to 'today'.

 ### Dates in options and configuration
 You can give dates in any php-supported date and time format: http://php.net/manual/en/datetime.formats.php